Vacation Time Plus Water

 - Fishing gear needs to be kept away from your pets to sidestep any potential injuries from hooks, knives, bait or fishing line.

 - Teach your dog how to swim before going into the pool or lake for the first time, and the younger you start training, the better.
-You’ll want to find a quiet, shallow spot where you can get into the water with him.
-Keep your pet on a leash while he’s learning and start slow, staying at the edge of the water as long as he seems to be enjoying it.
-Only move deeper when your dog is relaxed and calm and, when he begins to paddle with his front legs, lift his hind legs to show him how to float.
+Keep your pet on a leash while he’s learning and start slow.
+Stay the edge of the water as long as he seems to be enjoying it.
+Only move deeper when your dog is relaxed and calm.
 Never force your dog to go into the water if he doesn’t want to go. *Remember, not all dogs are good swimmers.
-The body conformation of heavy, large-headed dogs such as pugs, basset hounds and bulldogs make it hard for them to float and get out of the water, so swimming with these breeds may not be in their best interest.
+The body conformation of heavy, large-headed dogs such as pugs or basset hounds make it hard for them to float and get out of the water.
+Swimming with these breeds may not be in their best interest.

 - Since you won’t want your pup playing with rotting seaweed or picking up splinter-prone driftwood, bring along backup toys for a fun time.
-Go online or to your favorite pet store and purchase doggy toys made specially for water fun, such as a brightly colored foam stick with rope attachment that floats.
+Go online or to your favorite pet store and purchase doggy toys made specially for water fun.
 Look for those items that can entertain as well as provide safety features.

 - Survey the waterways for safety before your dog jumps in.
-Watch for fast-moving currents, outgoing tides, and drop-offs to prevent accidents.
+Watch for fast-moving currents or drop-offs to prevent accidents.
 Look at water and weather conditions for any changes.
-Particularly in slow-moving ponds and streams, the blue-green that flourishes in warm weather can prove toxic to your canine friends.

 - Check with your local Red Cross chapter and take a course in Pet First Aid and cardiopulmonary respiration (CPR).
 You’ll want to be prepared to help your pet in case the worst should happen.

 - Always ensure your dog wears a canine life preserver or some kind of flotation device while in the water for safety reasons.
-Especially on boating trips, a life preserver can save your pet’s life if he happens to fall off into the water.
+A life preserver can save your pet’s life if he happens to fall off into the water.

 - You’ll want to watch for “Dog Free” zones in parks and around waterways and not allow your dog into them.
-Keep your dog leashed at all times when passing through these areas and clean up after him whenever it’s time to head home.
+Keep your dog leashed at all times when passing through these areas.
+Always clean up after him whenever it’s time to head home.

 - Make note of your pet’s prior health issues before swimming.
-Cardiac disease, respiratory illness, and other chronic conditions can exacerbate any symptoms or problems.
+Cardiac disease, respiratory illness, and other chronic conditions can exacerbate problems.

 - Remember the limits of age on your dogs.
-Older dogs can become easily overtired and over played without enough rest, while puppies and younger dogs may be simply scared or not recognize the signs of danger like their more experienced counterparts.
+Older dogs can become easily overtired and over played without enough rest.
+Puppies and younger dogs may be simply scared or not recognize the signs of danger like their more experienced counterparts.